Sector Mean Reversion on German Stocks (XETRA): 4.50% CAGR, -0.59% vs DAX

 Structural vs cyclical weakness.
 The core assumption of sector mean reversion is that underperformance is temporary.
 XETRA's most-selected sectors, Consumer Defensive, Utilities, and Energy, have faced persistent structural pressures over the study period: Euro-currency competitiveness constraints, Germany's energy transition costs, and a domestic economy structurally slower than the US post-2010.
 The strategy can't distinguish a cheap sector from a broken one.

-Calmar of 0.078.
-The worst in this study.
-You're taking on a -61.8% max drawdown to earn 4.82% annualized.
-That's not a viable risk budget for most investors.
+Calmar of 0.074.
+You're taking on a -60.6% max drawdown to earn 4.50% annualized.
+That's not a viable risk budget for most investors regardless of the local benchmark comparison.

 Survivorship bias.
 Exchange membership uses current profiles, not historical.
 Delisted companies aren't tracked over time.